 The first modern car was invented in the mid-1880s, and we have come a long way since.
 Innovation has been booming in the automotive industry as fierce competition motivates companies to improve efficiency and customer satisfaction.
 Assembly lines, structural and functional changes have consistently been made to engines and the exteriors of vehicles, but the next biggest change due to innovation is going to be the way the automotive industry manufactures its cars.

 3D printing, a method commonly used in the automotive industry to make prototypes is currently in the driver’s seat steering the world of automobiles to a future that was never anticipated before.
 3D printing is a method of manufacturing where digital files are converted to three-dimensional objects, using different materials and printing layer by layer.

 The potential of this technology has no bounds in the automotive world.
-Today, 3D printing is pivotal in the product development and design process as it rapidly allows engineers to produce prototypes and simultaneously also enables them to make revisions to their designs on the go at a low cost.
+Today, 3D printing is pivotal in the product design and development process as it rapidly allows engineers to produce prototypes and simultaneously also enables them to make revisions to their designs on the go at a low cost.
 The flexibility of this manufacturing process in the future will benefit mass production as companies will be able to fix issues without the need to change the assembly lines.
 In today’s highly customer-centric market, this feature will be rather valuable as customers will be able to customize the exterior as well as the interiors of the car at an affordable cost.

 The main point of distress for the automotive industry is often the cost of production and its efficiency.
 3D printing can benefit in both these aspects and beyond.
 This method delivers the product in its complete form requiring a smaller number of parts to be assembled, improving efficiency, and reducing labor costs.
 A company called Local Motors developed a car called Strati that is the world’s first car to be built using 3D printing technology.
 75% of this car is printed, while opposed to the regular 2000 components there are only 57 components that are required to be assembled for this car (Barker, 2016).